home-assistant/architecture/adr/0009-translations-2.0.md

 The backend has only one API endpoint to fetch translations: `frontend/get_translations`.
 It takes no parameters.
 This needs to load all relevant translations.
 Because of config flows, relevant translations are all translations of all our currently loaded integrations PLUS any integration that has a config flow.

 With so many integrations with config flows, this API call is getting huge.
-On current dev, the response is 142KB! ([truncated example](https://hastebin.com/raw/aturojejez))
+On current dev, the response is 142KB!

 Our main translation files (`strings.json`) is keyed by "area" where they are used.
 There is:
 - `config` for config flow